grpc/proposal/A71-xds-fallback.md

 from multiple XdsClients.
 For gRPC Core, this would entail updating `grpc_dump_xds_configs` function to iterate over XdsClients and aggregate the data available in each.
-A new field will be added to the CSDS response to indicate with channel target the data is associated with.
+A new field will be added to the CSDS response to indicate the channel target the data is associated with.
 See [A40] for details on CSDS.

-gRPC servers using the xDS configuration will share the same XdsClient instance keyd with a dedicated well-known key value.
+gRPC servers using the xDS configuration will share the same XdsClient instance keyed with a dedicated well-known key value.

 ### Change xDS Bootstrap to handle multiple xDS configuration servers